ACON-Kiel/templates/README.md

 This templates is able to use different activate-able environments:
 * solution
 * fragen
+* blackboard
-* blackboard.
+* verbal.

-The environments `solution` and `fragen` behave like a theorem environment, while `blackboard` behaves like a comment in the text and can be placed also math environments.
+The environments `solution` and `fragen` behave like a theorem environment, while `blackboard` and `verbal` behave like a comment in the text and can be placed also math environments.
 The environments are included using `\begin{env}` and `\end{env}`.